 Group Communication Activated Through Multiple Channels

-The company helps to cover the cost of gatherings planned by employees with the aim of encouraging employees who want to break through organizational barriers and expand internal networking.
+The company helps to cover the cost of gatherings planned by employees and submitted to HR, with the aim of encouraging employees who want to break through organizational barriers and expand internal networking.
 The young mid-level employee community and cross-division engineering network that use this system are creating new ties within the company.

 Utilizing the Intranet

 Konica Minolta has established Konica Minolta Online (Japanese) and Online Global (English), each of which plays a central role in intra-Group communication.
 These sites are designed to promote the sharing of Group-wide policies, as well as information regarding individual Group companies.
 They also serve as a tool to facilitate the direct exchange of information and communication between top management and employees.

 The content of these sites includes a message board for the president of Konica Minolta, Inc., which enables the president to send messages directly to all the employees of all of the Group companies.

 The Konica Minolta Group publishes a quarterly journal entitled Global Magazine (in Japanese, English and Chinese) and distributes it to its employees around the world.
 This publication presents information relevant to the entire Group from a worldwide perspective, extending beyond the borders of companies, organizations, and regions.
 In recent years, a web-based version of the magazine has been published on the website of Konica Minolta Online/Online Global, and videos are also used.
 The Group is strengthening interactive communication by offering tools such as a comment function and conducting reader surveys once a year.

 Communication Coordinator System

 Communication coordinators are assigned to each Group company and division in Japan and key/global coordinators for each Group company around the world and serve to communicate information relevant to their departments to the Group, and Group-wide information to their departments.
 By essentially acting as spokespersons for their workplace and company, these coordinators support the cultivation of a sense of Group unity, the assimilation of multiple vectors, and the demonstration of synergy by promoting communication.